-After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warm-up is reduced by 3seconds on each subsequent call for heat until ignition failure occurs.
+After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warmup is reduced by 3-seconds on each subsequent call for heat until ignition failure occurs.
 Upon ignition failure, the warm-up is increased by 3-seconds on the next try.
 If successful, the timing remains fixed at this level.
 In general, whenever ignition failure occurs the warm-up interval is increased by 3-seconds on the next try.
 And if successful, it remains there.
-Minimum and maximum warmup time limits are set at 6 and 54-seconds, respectively.